 9. Green Goddess

-Green Goddess is like a little healthy oasis in the heart of the French Quarter in Exchange Alley.
+Green Goddess is a healthy oasis in the heart of the French Quarter in Exchange Alley.
 The salads are my favorite here.
-I’m partial to the Beet Burrata Kale salad (’cause we can’t be THAT healthy) and the Citrus salad, made up of arugula and local mixed greens tossed with orange juice and olive oil.
+I’m partial to the Beet Burrata Kale salad and the Citrus salad, made up of arugula and local mixed greens tossed with orange juice and olive oil.